 GreenGoma™ Swim Cap

-- The thin profile chinstrap maximizes comfort, while minimizing chafing and breathing obstruction.
+- A thin profile chinstrap maximizes comfort, while minimizing the potential for chafing and breathing obstruction

-- Cut high on the back of the neck to avoid chafing while siting.
+- Back of the neck is cut high to avoid chafing while sitting or wading in water

 Ingredients: 1 GreenGoma™ Swim Cap, 2 latex rubber or silicone swim caps.